AI Review for Business Associate Agreements (BAAs)

 To give you a sense for the benefits of leveraging legal contract analysis software trained by lawyers, we’ve selected some sample language our software presents to customers during a review.
 Keep in mind that these are static in this overview, but dynamic in our software - meaning our AI identifies the key issues and proactively surfaces alerts based on importance level and position (company, 3rd party, or neutral) and provides suggested revisions that mimic the style of the contract and align with party names and defined terms.

-These samples represent a small sample of the pre-built, pre-trained AI Contract Review solution for Business Associate Agreements.
+These samples represent a small sample of the pre-built, pre-trained Legal AI Contract Review solution for Business Associate Agreements.
 If you’d like to see more, we invite you to book a demo.

 PERMITTED USES AND DISCLOSURES